brugal/q3vm/README.md

 to the symbol name.
 Pointer and array declaractions can't contain spaces.
 Template opening and closing braces need to be the first and single character in a line.

+Defines for array sizes can be declared with `%arrayConstant name value`.
+The declaration can't be used while a template is currently being defined.